Cadillac Catera: History

-The Catera was previewed at the Detroit Auto Show in 1994 as the Cadillac LSE concept, proposed by Cadillac as an entry-level model that would compete with sedans from Acura, BMW, Infiniti, Lexus, Jaguar, Volvo, and Mercedes-Benz.
+The Catera was previewed at the Detroit Auto Show in 1994 as the Cadillac LSE concept, proposed by Cadillac as an entry-level model that would compete with imported sedans.

-In 1996, an early-production model was shown at the Detroit, Montreal, Vancouver, and Toronto auto shows.
+In 1996, an early production model was shown at the Detroit, Montreal, Vancouver, and Toronto auto shows.
 Cadillac began marketing the Catera in the United States in the fall of 1996 as a 1997 model with a base price of $29,995.

 Some of the standard features on the Catera included a cloth interior, front bucket seats, dual-zone automatic climate control, AM/FM stereo radio with cassette player and eight-speaker sound system, airbags, anti-lock brakes, traction control, keyless entry, security system, alloy wheels, compact spare tire, and full instrumentation.
 Optional equipment included leather interior, heated seats, cassette player and CD player combination, Bose premium sound system, power sunroof, Homelink, OnStar, and chrome wheels.

-A Sport model was offered beginning in 1999 with eight-way power adjustable seats, heated front seats, 17-inch wheels, driver's seat memory, audible theft-deterrent system, three-channel garage door opener, high-intensity discharge headlamps, and a rear spoiler.
+A Sport model was offered beginning in 1999, with eight-way power adjustable seats, heated front seats, 17-inch wheels, driver's seat memory, audible theft-deterrent system, three-channel garage door opener, high-intensity discharge headlamps, and a rear spoiler.

 The Catera received a facelift in 2000 with revised nose, tail, wheels, interior trim, mirrors, optional HID headlamps, stiffer suspension settings, and side airbags.

 The model's engine was a 200 hp L81 54° DOHC V6 manufactured in England at GM's Ellesmere Port facility, using an FR layout.
 The GM 4L30-E automatic transmission was manufactured at GM's plant in Strasbourg, France.